 Espresso Martini variations

-The beauty of this drink is you can modify it according to your taste.
+The beauty of this drink is that it is simple to construct.
+That means that you can easily modify it according to your taste.

 Or you can splash a bit of a chocolate liqueur into the shaker to give it a more decadent taste.

 A dalgona espresso martini is a fun variation using sugar and instant coffee.
 Instructions for how to make this are in the notes of the recipe card!

 - 2 oz This is an affiliate link.vodka